tiempor3al/ExcelReader/README.md

-ExcelReader is a very simple and fast Excel (.xlsx) parser with minimal dependencies.
+ExcelReader is a very simple and fast Excel (.xlsx) parser with no third-party dependencies.

 ```php